alishasrivas/Coordin8/team/m2/features.md

 **Assigned to**: Bach Luu

 ## Event Dashboard

 Users will be able to view all the events they created and were invited to.
 They will be able to view past events and upcoming events.
 Each event on the dashboard will have an edit button that opens the Event Modification/Deletion Screen.
 The dashboard will update whenever an event is created, modified, or deleted.

 ### List View

+Shows all the user's events as a list.

 **Size**: large